28 May Skiing season is here (and so is skier’s thumb!)

 As we know, injuries can occur unexpectedly if we don’t have the right equipment, if we are new to the sport, and due to changing snow conditions.
 Therefore, to ensure you don’t cut your holiday short, be sure to follow our top 8 tips on how to avoid an injury.

-- Do NOT place your hands through the ski pole straps.
+- Do NOT place your whole hand through the ski pole straps.
 The strap should be held alongside the pole.

 - Aim to let go of the pole when falling to prevent a ‘skier’s thumb’ injury.